 - Right-click the page you want to use as an overlay.

-The following table describes the page properties that apply to overlays, that is checkboxes under Page As Overlay:
+The following table describes the page properties that apply to overlays.
+These properties are the checkboxes under Page As Overlay in the page Properties panel:

 |Close overlay on ESC when open||When the overlay is shown, the end-user can close the overlay by pressing the ESC key|